Categories

 Poetry and growth

 So over the past 18 months I’ve fallen in love with reading and writing poetry as a creative outlet.
-This pandemic has opened my soul up to new experiences and coming out of my comfort zone by sharing my written pieces and also blogging/writing with pure honesty.
+This pandemic has opened my soul up to new experiences, by coming out of my comfort zone and sharing my written pieces as I also blog/write with pure honesty.
+I’m so thankful for this and it really has been beneficial to my wellbeing, growth and being more present.

 I wrote the following poem in response to a writing prompt from the mum poem press “I choose poetry because” for national poetry day on 7/10/21.
 It certainly sums up my relationship with poetry.